-STANDARD COLLEGE aspires to be a premier institution of tertiary education in the provision of high quality nursing education that efficiently and effectively meets the needs of the students and the regional community.
+STANDARD COLLEGE aspires to be a premier institution providing high-quality nursing education that efficiently and effectively meets the needs of the students and the regional community in a culturally diverse and ever-changing health care arena.

 Philosophy

 The nursing programs at Standard College espouse the belief that nursing is both an art and a science essential in influencing health and wellbeing of individuals, groups, and communities.
 Standard College of Nursing utilizes the nursing process as the framework within which the various courses are delivered, with emphasis on evidence-based nursing practice.